lnmunhoz/courses/University of New Mexico/Web Applications Architecture/module4/1 - Background.md

 Created by Yukihiro Matsumoto ("Matz") in the mid-1990s.

-*"I wanted a scripting language that wasmore powerful than Perl, and more OO than Python.
+*"I wanted a scripting language that was more powerful than Perl, and more OO than Python.
 That's why I decided to design my own language."*

 ## Philosophy